 “People generally see what they look for, and hear what they listen for.”

-For example, when a customer decides to buy something, they are more open to information that confirms their purchase was high quality, healthy, a good value, or environmentally sustainable.
+When a customer decides to buy a product, they are more open to information that confirms their purchase was high quality, healthy, a good value, or environmentally sustainable.
 Customers want to believe they’ve made the right choice, so communications that support that belief are well-received and better remembered.

 Why are post-purchase moments so powerful?
 It’s down to a behavioral science principle known as the Peak-end Rule.
 This rule states that people judge an experience based on how they felt at its peak and its end, not the average of every moment of the experience.
 When customers have better memories of an experience, they’re more likely to recommend and repeat it.